jdereg/json-command-servlet/README.md

 * 1.2.4
  * Updated dependent library versions
 * 1.2.3
- * Allow for N-Cube or Spring (or both) to be used to hold map of bean-names to controllers.
+ * Allow for N-Cube or Spring (or both) to be ApplicationContext sources.
 * 1.2.2
  * Added support for using n-cubes as controllers.
 This allows dynamic programming (reload-able service side code) without restarting web container.
  * The JsonCommandServlet now automatically recognizes if a controller writes to the HTTP response output stream.
 If so, it does not write the standard JSON envelope.